 Being more active is one of the best things you can do for yourself

 For good health, put together at least 30 minutes of moderate intensity physical activity on most, preferably all, days of the week.
-It doesn’t have to be continuous; three x 10 minutes sessions are also good.
-Each activity session should last at least 10 minutes.
+It doesn't have to be continuous; three 10 minutes sessions are also good.
+Each activity session should be at least 10 minutes.

 To reduce your cancer risk, the more physically active you are the better.
-As fitness improves aim for at least 60 minutes of moderate activity or 30 minutes of vigorous activity every day.
+As your fitness improves, aim for at least 60 minutes of moderate activity or 30 minutes of vigorous activity every day.

 Moderate physical activity includes any activity in which you can still hold a conversation, such as brisk walking.